The top tax year end questions answered

 Let’s start with a reminder about adjusted net income and when you need to think about it.
 We know that paying a pension contribution is hugely tax efficient due to the tax relief on offer.
 Most higher-rate taxpayers are basic rate taxpayers in retirement.
 So for every £100 they withdraw from their pension, they’ll receive £85.
 This isn’t bad if the contribution cost £60 for every £100.
 Our tax system’s progressive and the amount of tax you pay should increase as you earn more, but there are tax traps where more tax is paid than should be.
 The personal allowance tax trap is one of those.

 If adjusted net income is over £100,000, then a client starts to lose their personal allowance on a 2:1 basis until they lose it completely.
 60% tax is paid instead of 40%.
+There is also the cliff edge of £100,000 for loss of childcare support.
 Basically, adjusted net income is total taxable income, less pension contributions, gift aid and trading losses.
 However, if a pension contribution is made, that 60% tax becomes 60% tax relief (or 61.5% in Scotland due to higher taxation).
+And potentially much more if childcare support is regained.
+See our case study here.

 It can be even better if the employer pays that final contribution for redundancy or bonus via salary exchange, as there’s a National Insurance saving as well.